opengeospatial/CDBV2-2023-Summer-Workshop/VectorData.md

 > **_NOTE:_** To expand this table to higher levels, halve the significant size (geometric error) value at each successive level.

-To calculate the level from the significant size, the following formula can be used:
+To calculate the CDB 2 level from the significant size, the following formula can be used:

 $$ Level = ceil(log_2 ( {90L \over SS} )) - 9 $$